jahidul2004/L2-Assignment-1/readme.md

 ## Wht type inference helpful?

-1.Its help to write more cleaner code.
+- Its help to write more cleaner code.
-2.Its helps to determine the type automatically.
+- Its helps to determine the type automatically.
-3.Its help to catch mistakes.
+- Its help to catch mistakes.
-4.Its help to get more suggestion in modern code base like vscode.
+- Its help to get more suggestion in modern code base like vscode.

 ## Example of type inference